risingwavelabs/risingwave-docs-legacy/versioned_docs/version-1.6/transform/window-functions.md

 ```

 `EXCLUDE CURRENT ROW` means that the `CURRENT ROW` will be excluded from the frame.
-`EXCLUDE NO OTHERS` is the default, which means that all rows in the frame will be processed.
-It can be omitted.
+`EXCLUDE NO OTHERS` indicates that all rows within the frame will be processed.
+As this is the default setting, there is no need to explicitly specify it.

 :::note